rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

     $pip install mlflow
 ```

-For executing some examples of this tutorials, students need to install scikit-learn
+For executing some examples of this tutorials, you need to install scikit-learn

 ```bash
     $pip install scikit-learn
 ```

 ## Basic Example
-At this point, we recommend that students take a walk through the official tutorial of MLflow for an overview of how MLflow works with some simple examples: <https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html>.
+At this point, we recommend you take a walk through the official tutorial of MLflow for an overview of how MLflow works with some simple examples: <https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html>.

 ### 1. A simple python example